Paw Problems: 8 Common Lumps on Dog Paws [16 Pictures]

 This small red bump on the paw is a mast cell tumor

 Malignant tumors on a dog’s paw or toes can spread to other parts of the body so it’s important to get a diagnosis early.
-Learn more about Common Bumps & Lumps or How to Diagnose Lumps.
+Learn more about Diagnosing Lumps.

 5. Skin tags

 Skin tags are benign growths that develop on the surface of your dog’s skin.
 They come in different sizes, shapes and colors, but are often attached to the skin via a narrow stalk (leaving them dangling in space).
-Below is a collection of pictures showing skin tags.
+Below is a collection of pictures showing skin tags (including a skin tag on a paw).

 Learn more about Skin Tags.